ringcentral/engage-voice-api-docs/docs/voice/reports/agent-session-report.md

 ## Report Request

+The Agent Sessios Report provides an overview of agent activity for each agent logged in during the date range selected.

-The Agent Sessions Report is a realtime report that is available at the following endpoint:
+It is available at the following endpoint:

 `api/v1/admin/accounts/{accountId}/reportsStreaming`